enel-gdh-educational/katacoda-scenarios/mongodb/step_create_collection.md

 ### Exercise
 We are ready to insert a new collection, let's call it *people*.
+Notice that we have a text editor to write our queries, it might be useful.
 Once you insert the first document the collection is created.
 To insert a document use the following command
 ```